ashisha7i/TheCashewBot/README.md

-Telegram Bot created in node.js as a practiec project
+Telegram Bot created in node.js as a practice project

 Uses the following libraries/modules: